muratk3n/thirdwave/en/2019/08/microgrids.md

 recently.

-The product mentioned above is Gencell A5 - an off-grid power solution and it uses an inexpensive liquid fuel, ammonia.
-Emission free, and when its source production method is green, is itself green.
+The product mentioned above is Gencell A5 - an off-grid power solution which uses an inexpensive liquid fuel, ammonia.
+Emission free, and when its source production method is green, itself green.
 Ammonia can be transported easily and is the densest hydrogen carrier.
 The off-grid power installation can be supplied its fuel through regular transport, efficient, carrying lots of energy in bulk.
-Some solution have the modules produce their own fuel from water electrolysis, and store it for emergency.
+Some solution have the modules produce their own fuel from water electrolysis, and store that for emergency.

-Even better we can remove electric grids completely from the equation, make even centralized power distribution H2 gas based.
-Then backup would store the gas itself as backup fuel.
+Even better the electric grids can be removed completely from the equation, making even centralized power distribution H2 gas based.
+The backup then would store the gas itself as backup fuel.

 Microgrids are catching on: Here is [news](https://microgridknowledge.com/municipal-microgrids-connecticut-grants/) from Conneticut: